figredos/flutter/TEXT_FILES/WIDGETS/catalog/structural.md

 The ***Scaffold*** widget is a basic structure that provides a visual framework for building the app's user interface.

 It represents the basic material design visual structure of the app, including the app bar, the body of the app and other structural elements.
 The Scaffold widget serves as a container for other widgets and provides a convenient way to organize the visual elements of the app.

 When building multiple screens in a flutter app, the Scaffold widget is essential.
 The likelihood of using this widget to do the base screen setup in the different screens is very high.

+The Scaffold widget allows the implementation of an [AppBar](material_design.md#appbar) and of a [BottomNavigationBar](material_design.md#bottomnavigationbar)

 ## Column